-Why create Spike in Chart & How to detect a false or real spike
+Why create a Spike in Chart & How to detect a false or real spike

 What is the spike in the forex chart?

-The sudden large movement on the Forex market due to an imbalance of liquidity is called a spike.
-We can see such spikes most of the time on major data releases such as Non-Farm Payroll (NFP), FOMC statement, ECB Press conference, Rate declaration, etc. We can also see such a spike in normal market conditions without news due to banks’ large orders.
+The sudden large movement in the Forex market due to an imbalance of liquidity is called a spike.
+We can see such spikes most of the time on major data releases such as Non-Farm Payroll (NFP), FOMC statements, ECB Press conferences, Rate declarations, etc. We can also see such a spike in normal market conditions without news due to banks’ large orders.
 Basically, the forex market draws a price bar that looks like the trading activity went crazy in this period.
 In this article, we shall discuss all the points of abnormal behavior in price.

 - A meaningful price gap – In the forex chart gap is the difference between the opening and closing levels of the previous day.
 Mostly, the gap is forming because the close and open of the previous day/ time frame are at different price levels.
 In markets with high volatility, gaps can also occur within a session.

 - A sharp price rebound – In forex or stock trading price rebounds are a natural occurrence within the constantly changing price behavior.
 That means the price moving to the opposite side from previous big moves.

 To understand this topic first you need to know about Liquidity because liquidity is the main mover of the market.
 Below we write details of liquidity activities and how they influence the forex chart to make a spike.